Commercial Low Slope Roof Safety

 As most people are aware, OSHA has recently updated the 1910.28(b)(13) walking-working surface standard.
 OSHA defines low-slope roofs as any roof that “has a slope less than or equal to 4 in 12 (vertical to horizontal).”
 If your roof exceeds a 4 inch vertical rise for every 12 inches of horizontal length, then this osha low slope roof requirement rule will affect you.

-Risk Area 1 - 6ft from the edge
+Risk area 1 - 6ft from the edge

 OSHA 1910.28(b)(13)(i)